danevd-TCD/Docker_Flask/README.md

 In both cases, we are utilise persistent docker volumes that allow for live changes of the site content without rebuilding the docker container.

 ### What we'll be doing
 If on Windows, we'll need [Windows Subsystem for Linux 2](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
-This effectively runs a Linux distro under Windows; Docker utilises this for our virtualisation, and it also lets us install an Ubuntu distro so that we can developer in a Linux environment from within Windows.
+This effectively runs a Linux distro under Windows; Docker utilises this for our virtualisation, and it also lets us install an Ubuntu distro so that we can develop in a Linux environment from within Windows.

 First, we'll clone this repository on our local machine so that we have all the files docker needs.
 Then we'll need to modify our hosts file so that requests to localhost and 127.0.0.1 are redirected to our fake SSL site name, "dev.local".
 This is necessary because our self-signed SSL cert is for this fake domain.